 Since devouring an enormous plate of scrambled eggs, bacon, pancakes, and hash browns is also a bad idea, fuel your workout with something small that contains easily digestible carbs and protein (like these pre-workout snacks ).

 You Sip Post-Workout Smoothies

 You just finished a kick-butt workout and burned over 400 calories , and now you're ready to refuel with a post-workout snack.
 Even healthy snacks like this chocolate banana cashew smoothie can be high in calories, so make sure the snack you enjoy after your workout doesn't undo all the calorie-burning good you've done.
-Here are 10 low-calorie post-workout snacks to try.
+Smoothies are a great choice; just keep them to around 150 calories.
+Here are 10 more low-calorie post-workout snacks to try.

 You Head Straight to the Weight Room

 You're right that building muscle through strength training is extremely important when it comes to burning calories since muscle tissue burns more calories than body fat.
 But you still need cardio to burn calories to decrease your overall body fat and reveal the toned muscles underneath.
 Keep up with the strength-training sessions, but be sure to incorporate heart-pounding cardio as well.